 The Earliest Sunset and the Shortest Day

 The shortest day: every autumn, it’s something to look forward to.
 From 21 December, the days will lengthen again.
-But in fact, it’s a little more complicated.
+But in fact, it’s a little more complicated: the earliest sunset is more than a week before the shortest day.
 And that’s good news.

 Harbinger of spring